Sollace/JarJarBinks/README.md

 For the access transformer:

     jarjar [onf] [jar] [state] {displace}
-       onf - path to .onf file to apply jar - the jar file to transform state - obfuscation state (MCP|SRG|OBF)
+       onf - path to the .onf file to apply jar - the jar file to transform state - obfuscation state (MCP|SRG|OBF)
        replace - Can be anything.
 If present the original file will be moved to a backup location and replaced with the new one.
-Default behavious puts the output file alongside the input file with a ".tmp" extension appended.
+Default behaviour puts the output file alongside the input file with a ".tmp" extension appended.

 To convert mappings: